-There is a growing demand in the U.S. and throughout the world for Certified Athletic Trainers who specialize in the prevention and care of injuries and illnesses relating to physically active individuals.
-In response to this demand, the University of Mount Union has developed a program to prepare qualified students for careers in Athletic Training.
+There is a growing demand in the United States and throughout the world for ATs who specialize in the prevention and care of injuries and illnesses relating to physically active individuals.
+In response to this demand, the University of Mount Union has developed a program to prepare qualified students for careers in athletic training.

-The Athletic Training Program (ATP) is an academic major within the Department of Human Performance and Sport Business.
-It is among an elite group of programs throughout the USA that are accredited; Mount Union was recently re-accredited by the Commission on Accreditation of Athletic Training Education (CAATE), continuing through the academic year 2019-2020.
+The ATP is an academic major within the Department of Human Performance and Sport Business.
+It is among an elite group of programs throughout the United States that are accredited; Mount Union was recently re-accredited by the CAATE, continuing through the academic year 2019-2020.

-Graduates of the program are qualified to challenge the Board of Certification (BOC) examination as well as the state examination for a License to practice Athletic Training in Ohio.
-Students selected into the ATP serve and learn under the direct supervision of the University Medical Director, the University Team Orthopedic Physician, and faculty and staff Certified/Licensed Athletic Trainers in the prevention, diagnosis, treatment, and rehabilitation of injuries and illnesses.
+Graduates of the program are qualified to challenge the BOC examination as well as the state examination for a license to practice athletic training in Ohio.
+Students selected into the ATP serve and learn under the direct supervision of the University of Mount Union medical director, team orthopedic physician, and faculty and staff athletic trainers in the prevention, diagnosis, treatment, and rehabilitation of injuries and illnesses.

-Upon graduation at Mount Union, Athletic Training Students will have the fundamentals and training needed to pursue careers in or be accepted into higher education programs for athletic training, strength and conditioning, fitness, therapy and physiology, as well as many other fields associated with Athletic Training.
+Upon graduation at Mount Union, ATSs will have the fundamentals and training needed to pursue careers in or be accepted into higher education programs for athletic training, strength and conditioning, fitness, therapy and physiology, as well as many other fields associated with athletic training.